Jwenger007/Project_ecommerce_sales_profit_analysis/README.md

 The final month shows a drop due to being a partial month.

 ![alt text](<charts/Chart 1 (Monthly Total Profit Trend (€)).png>)

+- October 2025 reflects a partial month and does not indicate a structural decline.
 ---

 ## Q2 – Category & Product Performance